 Instructions for operating the Molding Head are contained in a booklet furnished with the Molding Head.

-For use of Molding Head Cutter or Drum Sander the rear table requires an opening (next to rear face of fence) for clearance.
+For use of Molding Head Cutter or Drum Sander with saw arbor vertical the rear table requires an opening (next to rear face of fence) for clearance.
 Cut this opening as shown.